 Remember that life is about relationships and without communication, there is no relationship.

 Never be too busy to listen to others or talk to them, especially if you have a conflict.
-Remember that it is a two-way street and both parties need to talk and listen to the other.
+Remember that it is a two-way street.
+Both parties need to talk and listen to the other.

 Remember that the most important communication is with Yahweh through prayer.